alysivji/finite-state-machine/README.md

 with an optional parameter for `conditions`.
 States can be of type: `string`, `int`, `bool`, `Enum`, or `IntEnum`.
 Can specify a single sate or a list of states for the `source` parameter;
-can only specify a single sate as the `target` target.
+can only specify a single state as the `target` target.
 All condition functions need to return `True` for the transition to occur, else a `ConditionsNotMet` exception will be raised.
 Condition functions require the same positional position and